MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/product-based-quote-lines-sales.md

 Each product in the product catalog has a default unit and unit group.
 If multiple products share the same set of attributes, you can create a product family that share those attributes.

-For example, a company sells subscription licenses for a variety of software.
+For example, a company sells subscription licenses for different kinds of software.
 All subscription software has the following two attributes:

 - Number of users
 - A subscription duration measured in months